 How do I find a roommate?

 Finding a roommate is often a cost effective way to live in an apartment.
-If you would like to find a roommate (or roommates) to share an apartment, check other popular resources such as craigslist.org and the Chicago Reader.
+If you would like to find a roommate (or roommates) to share an apartment, there are many resources for roomate searches, including craigslist.org, the Chicago Reader, and more.

 We strongly recommended that students sign a Roommate Contract with all roommates, even if you are friends prior to living together.
 A Roommate Contract allows one to be clear on expectations from the very beginning in order to avoid conflicts later on.